Istria is one of my favorite destinations in the world and here is why I recommend you visit there:

 Do you know why?

 Being just 2 hours away by boat from Venice, Istria has an identical landscape to Tuscany.
-While tourism is vastly growing in Croatia now (just check all the amazing things to do in Dubrovnik in 2 days only), it is far from what they have there in Italy.
+While tourism is vastly growing in Croatia now (just check all the amazing things to do in Dubrovnik in only 2 days), it is far from what they have in Italy.

-In case of Istria (and Croatia in general), the locals tend to be more client-oriented because of the different mentality, and, thus, the hospitality is unspoiled there.
+In the case of Istria (and Croatia in general), the locals tend to be more people-oriented because of their different mentality, and, thus, the hospitality is unspoiled there.

 I guess what I am trying to say is in the case of a vacation in Istria, the views are just as spectacular, while the possibility of something going wrong is lower than in Italy! 😉

 4. Wine tasting in Istria!